Take Care Of Your Loved Ones With a Walk-in Tub

 With most acrylic bathtubs there is little maintenance that may need to be done.
 A weekly minor cleaning will do you justice for keeping your tub clean from soap scum and other bacteria that love this area of the bathroom.
 When it comes to the functionality of the tub itself and its mechanisms, the manufacturer usually has a warranty that covers all the components that make up your new walk-in bathtub.

-Here at DaBella and our manufacturer BCI, our walk-in tubs are made of a non-porous acrylic.
+Here at DaBella, our walk-in tubs are made of a non-porous acrylic.
 This type of material allows for dirt and grime to slip off easily when being cleaned and will keep your tub looking pristine for years to come.

 Wheelchair accessible tubs are exceptional for those who may be struggling with the regular activity of bathing.
 These tubs are designed specifically for people who are wheelchair users and are equipped with outward swinging doors, handrails for easy access and ADA compliant slide-in seat.

 Whether it be looking out for the safety of a loved one or looking to add some safety features to your bath that may make it easier for you to do some of your bathroom necessities.
 You can count on DaBella for the best walk in tubs seniors.
 We offer a catalog of options to upgrade your tub to your exact needs and preferences.
 Contact us today for a free, no obligation estimates for a walk-in bath tub.